-Commenting on the investment, Tom Green, operations manager, Infrastructure Services, ESG said: “The main advantage of co-locating materials testing and specialist chemistry capabilities is the simplified and more efficient supply chain.
+Commenting on the investment, Tom Green, operations manager, Infrastructure Services, ESG said: “The main advantage of co-locating materials testing and advanced chemistry and research capabilities is the simplified and more efficient supply chain.
 It allows us to have total control over sample preparation and analysis techniques enabling us to report results more quickly to clients.

 “That the chemistry lab operates in parallel to a longstanding and highly experienced materials lab is another distinct benefit.
 Our experienced staff can offer expert advice as well as a full range of complementary services.”